wbcomdesigns/WooCommerce-Open-Graph/README.txt

 == Description ==

-This plugin will add an extended feature to the big name “ WooCommerce ” that will adds well executed and accurate Open Graph Meta Tags to your site with title, description and WooCommerce featured  image.
+This plugin will add an extended feature to the big name “ WooCommerce ” that will adds well executed and accurate Open Graph Meta Tags to your site with title,description and WooCommerce featured  image.

 == Installation ==